Healthy Pumpkin Muffins

 - Preheat the oven to 400 degrees and line a standard muffin pan with paper liners.

-- In a large bowl, whisk the eggs, sugar and oil vigorously until frothy, then whisk in the pumpkin and almond milk until combined.2 large eggs, 3/4 cup coconut sugar, 1/3 cup olive oil, 1/2 cup almond milk, 3/4 cup homemade pumpkin puree
+- In a large bowl, whisk the eggs, sugar and oil vigorously until frothy, then whisk in the pumpkin and almond milk until combined.2 large eggs, 3/4 cup coconut sugar, 1/3 cup olive oil, 3/4 cup unsweetened almond milk, 3/4 cup pumpkin puree

-- Add the oat flour over the wet ingredients, then add the baking powder, pumpkin pie spice, baking soda and salt.
-Whisk just until incorporated, then fold in the chocolate chips.2 cups oat flour, 2 teaspoons baking powder, 1.5 teaspoons homemade pumpkin pie spice, 1/4 teaspoon baking soda, 1/4 teaspoon sea salt, 1/4 cup mini chocolate chips, 1/3 cup pecan pieces
+- Add the oat flour baking powder, pumpkin pie spice, baking soda and salt to the wet ingredients and whisk until incorporated and no lumps remain.
+Fold in the chocolate chips.2 cups oat flour, 2 teaspoons baking powder, 1.5 teaspoons pumpkin pie spice, 1/4 teaspoon baking soda, 1/4 teaspoon sea salt, 1/4 cup mini dark chocolate chips, 1/3 cup pecan pieces

-- Pour the batter into the prepared pan and spread evenly.
-Top with pecan pieces, and bake for 15 minutes or until golden brown and set.
+- Divide the batter evenly between the (12) muffin cups (it will be all the way to the top).
+Top with pecan pieces, and bake for 15-17 minutes or until golden brown and set.

 - Cool the muffins in the pan for 10 minutes, then remove and cool completely.
 Enjoy!